pranavmittal07/plant-disease-classification/README.md

 ![VGG16 architecture](images/vgg16.png)

 ### DenseNet121 (Transfer Learning)
 DenseNet121 is a pre-trained CNN on ImageNet.
-Only the final fully connected layers were fine-tuned.
-The convolutional layers, including Conv5, were frozen.
+Fully Connected Layers along with the dense block is finetuned.
 The input is 256×256 RGB images, and the output layer uses Softmax activation for 38 classes.

 ![DenseNet121 architecture](images/densenet121.png)